freenet/freenet-core/docs/tech_summary.md

 where keys are cryptographic contracts that specify what values are valid for key.
 This is a generalization of the concept of "Signed Subspace Keys" from FreenetV1.

-As with FreenetV1, Decentralization and scalability is achived through a [small world ring](https://en.wikipedia.org/wiki/Small-world_network)-based distributed hashtable.
+As with FreenetV1, Decentralization and scalability is achived through a [small world ring](https://en.wikipedia.org/wiki/Small-world_network).

 In addition to storage and retrieval of values under keys, FreenetV2 supports [observer semantics](https://en.wikipedia.org/wiki/Observer_pattern) so applications can listen for changes to key values and be notified in realtime when they occur.

 For flexibility and efficiency, contracts are specified in [web assembly](https://en.wikipedia.org/wiki/WebAssembly), designed by the
 World Wide Web Consortium as a replacement for in-browser JavaScript and rapidly growing in support and adoption.
+This will allow new applications to be built on FreenetV2 without needing to constantly upgrade the node software.

 FreenetV2 is implemented in the [Rust](https://www.rust-lang.org/) programming language.

-## Karma

-## Services
+## Batteries Included

-Contracts can reach out to, for example, check a HTTP API, and potentially use the result to store a value.

-Untrustworthy behavior like lying about an API result can cost Karma.

-Pre-committing random number generator

-Pool membership to win karma
+While FreenetV2 is a platform supporting diverse applications, for wide adoption it's important that it is useful out-of-the-box.
+For this reason FreenetV2 will support a number of core usecases:

+*